Deepstatsanalysis/DrugDiscovery-3/README.md

 ## Obtaining Protein Structure

+### Just Downloading It

+To find a receptor, the first thing you should probably do is check http://www.rcsb.org.
+These structures should be avaiable for download in .pdb format, which is universally used for working with 3D protein structures.

 ### Homology Modeling

 (Project Idea: Writing script to download .pdb file of protein in PDB most closely related to sequence of amino acids)